Our People, Our Music, Our Joy

 Our staff, board of directors, and family of volunteers can't wait to meet you.
 Here is some background information and a picture of each of us -- that way you can be sure to pick us out in the crowd and come say "hello" at the next performance.
 See you at the opera!

-Julia Cooke was named Executive Director of Baltimore Concert Opera in 2012, after having been a founding member of the board.
-Prior to her career as an opera executive, Julia maintained active performing and teaching careers.
+Julia Cooke was named Artistic and General Director of Baltimore Concert Opera in 2019.
+Ms. Cooke was previously Executive Director and a founding member of the board.
+Prior to her career as an opera executive, Ms. Cooke maintained active performing and teaching careers.
 She performed many leading soprano roles, in Faust, Die Zauberflöte, Don Giovanni, Falstaff, and Dialogues of the Carmelites among others.
 Companies included Baltimore Opera, Sarasota Opera, and L’Opera Piccola.
 On the concert stage, Ms. Cooke made her Avery Fisher Hall debut in 2009 as the soprano soloist in Carmina Burana, other highlights included appearances with Anchorage Symphony, Maryland Symphony, York Symphony, Rhode Island Civic Chorale and Orchestra, and Long Bay Symphony.
 Honors included being a District Winner in the Metropolitan Opera National Council Awards, and Regional Winner of the MacAllister Awards.
 Ms. Cooke holds a Master of Music degree in opera from Indiana University, and a Bachelor of Arts degree in music and psychology from the University of Rochester.
 Julia was an adjunct professor of voice at Towson University and Morgan State University, in addition to her several years of teaching young people with the Chicago Children’s Choir, and Maryland State Boychoir.

-Courtney Kalbacker has held the position of Managing Director since 2016 (previously, she served on the BCO board of directors since 2014).
-Deeply devoted to the community engagement and arts administration, she recently completed a Certificate in Arts and Culture Strategy from the University of Pennsylvania and National Arts Strategies.
+Courtney Kalbacker, former Managing Director, has been named Director of Community Engagement.
+Deeply devoted to her position and arts administration, she recently completed a Certificate in Arts and Culture Strategy from the University of Pennsylvania and National Arts Strategies.
 Through a decade of work on and off the operatic stage, she has enjoyed directing and production positions with UrbanArias, Lyric Opera Baltimore, Towson University, Peabody Opera Theatre (Peabody Institute), Michigan Opera Theatre, Live Arts Maryland, Silver Finch Arts Collective, the Boston University Tanglewood Institute, and Oklahoma City University among others.
 Kalbacker is currently on the faculty of Towson University, directing their opera workshop program, Music for the Stage.

 As a passionate educator and advocate for developing singer-actors, Kalbacker originated and taught the Acting for Singers curriculum for Boston University Tanglewood Institute for five seasons and instructs the acting and improvisation classes at Lyric Opera Baltimore’s Opera Kids Camp.
 She also created and instructs the children's assembly program: What Is Opera?
 A Team! at Baltimore Concert Opera.
 She holds a Master of Music degree in Opera Performance from Oklahoma City University and a Bachelor of Music in Vocal Performance from Boston University.
 More info at www.CourtneyKalbacker.com.